Wacomo/wacomo/README.md

 ## Overview

 The Warehouse Safety and Efficiency Monitor (WSEM) is designed to ensure optimal conditions within various warehouse sections, particularly for sensitive goods.
-It tracks the movement of goods, identifying unauthorized movements and ensuring a high level of warehouse safety and efficiency.
+It tracks the condition of goods over a given threshold.

 ## Objective